A frequency-domain analysis of inexact gradient methods: Introduction

 \subsection{Overview}

-As observed in \cite{lessard2016analysis}, control-theoretic techniques originating with the absolute stability problem provide a powerful framework for the design and analysis of iterative first-order optimization methods.
-Many fundamental algorithms, including ordinary gradient descent, can be viewed as the feedback of a fixed linear time-invariant system with a nonlinearity provided to the algorithm (typically the gradient of the function to be optimized).
+As observed in \cite{lessard2016analysis}, control-theoretic techniques originating with the absolute stability problem provide a useful framework for the design and analysis of iterative first-order optimization methods.
+Certain fundamental algorithms, including gradient descent, can be viewed as a linear system in feedback with the gradient $\nabla f$ of the function to be optimized.
+More precisely, their iterates are of the form

-The purpose of this paper is to show how frequency-domain methods can be used to characterize robustness properties of inexact gradient descent under an additive error model.
-Given a $\C^1$ function $f : \RR^n \rightarrow \RR$ and a step size $\alpha > 0$, we consider the inexact gradient descent iterates
+for matrices $A,B,C$.
+The purpose of this paper is to show how frequency-domain methods can be used to characterize robustness properties of such algorithms under a relative error model.

-where the magnitude of the noise $e$ is assumed to be bounded by a multiple $\delta \in [0,1)$ of the exact gradient:
+To formulate the error model, suppose that instead of the exact gradient in \eqref{eq:lure} one measures $\nabla f(Cx_t) + e_t$, where the magnitude of the error $e_t$ is bounded by a multiple $\delta \in [0,1)$ of the exact gradient:

+If $f$ belongs to a class of functions for which the exact iterates converge exponentially (i.e., geometrically) to a unique equilibrium, then it is still possible for the inexact iterates to converge exponentially as well.
+Naturally, any convergence rate for the inexact problem is expected to degrade with the size of $\delta$.
+Since the error sequence $e$ can be chosen adversarially, upper bounds on the inexact rates provide a strong measure of the robustness of a given algorithm to gradient perturbations.